mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 Note that the span element is also acceptable for use with icons.

 [x] Use Font Awesome to add a thumbs-up icon to your like button by giving it an i element with the classes fas and fa-thumbs-up.
 Make sure to keep the text Like next to the icon.

+## Add Font Awesome Icons to all of our Buttons
+Font Awesome is a convenient library of icons.
+These icons can be web fonts or vector graphics.
+These icons are treated just like fonts.
+You can specify their size using pixels, and they will assume the font size of their parent HTML elements.

+[x] Use Font Awesome to add an info-circle icon to your info button and a trash icon to your delete button.

+Note: You can use either i or span elements to complete this challenge.